 Youth in paid work experiences are paid \$10.35 per hour and also receive financial literacy education to help them use it wisely.
+Advanced Central PA's Youth Committee will be reviewing the hourly rate ahead of the next program year to determine if the budget allows for a higher wage.
 Work experiences are scheduled to last for 240 hours.
 While most work experiences occur in summer over an 8-week period, experiences are also offered on an as-needed basis to TANF eligible youth year-round.
 These youth are supported as staff assists them in managing school work and improving grades as a main focus even as they work after school.